On this Page

 Direct Data Binding

-(As of version 3.2.001.01) Direct data binding allows you to specify that a Field value or Text Label value can be fetched directly from the data file by name, rather than using the usual data merging mechanism of DocOrigin Merge.
+Direct data binding allows you to specify that a single occuring Field value or Text Label value can be fetched directly from the data file by name, rather than using the usual data merging mechanism of DocOrigin Merge.
 To do this, you set the Field or Label's BindData tag to the name of the field in the data DOM.
 The name can be either a dotted data DOM expression or just the leaf name if the data name is unique in the data file.
 You can also set BindData to an asterisk to indicate that the data node's name is the same as the Field or Label's name.

 The BindData option must match the case of the input data.
 XML, by nature, is case-sensitive.
 The DocOrigin merge option -mergeCaseSensitive Y/N, does not apply to BindData.

 It is rather important to know that DataBinding happens on Form DOM (not Document DOM) at the beginning of each document, so before any data-merging even starts.
+The use case is intended for directly accessing information in the data DOM without using implicit data mapping in the form DOM.
+Common use cases are:

 • when a field occurs in the data DOM but appears in another area of the form DOM